 Given that motor vehicles are among the leading sources of air pollution, keeping tailpipe emissions at bay is crucial for improving air quality and reducing negative environmental impact.
 That's exactly why the Environmental Protection Agency (EPA) prescribes strict emissions standards and why many U.S. states conduct emissions tests to make sure vehicles meet those standards.

 Emissions tests are aimed at ensuring that the levels of toxic gases produced by vehicles on the road do not exceed the defined limits.
 These tests measure the amount of tailpipe emissions produced by car engines, in order to check whether a vehicle meets the regulations that restrict emissions of specific pollutants.
-They measure levels of nitrogen oxide (NOx), carbon monoxide (CO), particulate matter (PM), non-methane organic gases (NMOG), and formaldehyde (HCHO).
-If your car fails an emissions test, you won't be able to register it and drive it on U.S. roads legally before it is repaired.
+They measure pollutants such as hydrocarbons (HC), carbon monoxide (CO) and oxides of nitrogen (NOx).
+If your car fails an emissions test, you won't be able to register it and drive it on U.S. roads legally before it is repaired and passes a reinspection.

 Not sure where your vehicle stands?
 We're taking a look at how these tests are conducted and what the most common causes for failure are, so that you can have those issues fixed before your test.

 There are a few different types of inspections that vehicles have to go through, depending on the state in which the vehicle is registered and the model year.
 For instance, in some states, model year 1996 and newer vehicles are subject to an OBD (on-board diagnostics) system check.
 Vehicles made between 1981 and 1995, on the other hand, may have to go through an inspection and maintenance (I/M240 dynamometer) test.
 Check your state's regulations for specifics on your exact vehicle.